Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Introduction

-Motivated by this observation, we introduce an innovative, training-free approach to mitigate the perception bias inherent in LMMs.
-Our enhancement strategy consists of two main steps: 1) \textbf{\textit{bias exposure}}, and 2) \textbf{\textit{bias mitigation}}.
-In the bias exposure step, we assume that the same bias exists consistently across images sharing the same semantics.
-Based on this assumption, we can expose the perception bias of a query/test image by measuring \textbf{\textit{ how much the LMM resists labeling it as high quality when its quality is severely degraded but the semantics are preserved.}} To achieve this, we explore several specific distortions that drastically corrupt the image quality while preserving its semantics to some extent.
-For a query image, we then impose these distortions on the query image and obtain its degraded versions.
-Herein, those degraded images should be deemed as poor quality.
-However, the LMM may not always agree with the fact and the disagreement leads to the bias exposure.
-In the bias mitigation step, we address the exposed bias using an instructive conditional prompt.
+\textbf{\textit{In the bias mitigation step}}, we address the exposed bias using an instructive conditional prompt.
 Specifically, during inference, we provide both the query image and its degraded version to the LMM, along with a prompt indicating that \textbf{\textit{ the quality of the query image should be assessed under the condition that the degraded counterpart is rated as poor quality}}.
 By forcing the LMM to rate the quality of the degraded images appropriately, the bias mitigation in turn refines the LMM’s quality prediction for the query image.
 Finally, the quality predictions under different distortions are aggregated through a conditional probability model, further improving the prediction accuracy.
 Before delving into detail, we highlight our main contributions as follows: \begin{itemize} \item \textbf{Investigation of Perception Bias in LMM for IQA.} We explore the perception bias inherent in LMM when used for IQA.
 Our training-free approach, which requires no task-specific fine-tuning, highlights a new pathway for leveraging pre-trained LMM on unseen tasks.

 \item \textbf{Conditional Prompt for Bias Mitigation.} We introduce a simple yet effective conditional prompt to mitigate the semantic bias in quality assessment.
 The prompt encourages the LMM to rate the image quality by aligning the quality prediction of synthetically degraded images, effectively reducing the bias caused by the semantics varies.
 Additionally, a confidence-based quality aggregation model is designed, further enhancing the prediction accuracy.